-Contact Information: 305-623-2353; bparenteau@stu.edu Program Advisor(s): B. Parenteau A. Mibnea
+Contact Information: 305-623-2353; bparenteau@stu.edu

-Program Advisor(s): B. Parenteau, A. Mihnea
+Program Advisor(s): B. Parenteau, S. Kayikci

 Program Description: The minor in Computer Science is designed to provide fundamental concepts and skills in computer science.
 The requirements focus on programming methodology and skills, relevant mathematical skills, laboratory courses with programming projects, and design and analysis of algorithms.
 The minor provides a solid foundation for students majoring in areas of Mathematics, Computation, and Engineering.
 Students in Bachelor's Degree programs in Mathematics, Biology, and Chemistry are well suited to this minor.
 Majors in Computer Information Systems are not eligible for this minor.